 Within walking distance of the village are even more secluded and unspoilt beaches, tucked away in small bays for those seeking peace and quiet.

-The mild climate in the region makes the area a perfect destination for golf lovers, who can enjoy one of the many golf courses virtually all year round, with facilities to accommodate golfers of every level.
+The neighbouring Murcia region’s mild climate makes this area an ideal destination for golf-lovers, who can enjoy playing at any one of 22 golf courses virtually throughout the year, with facilities to accommodate golfers of every level.

-The fertile inland plains produces an abundance of fresh fruit and vegetables, seafood is landed daily by the local fishing fleet and farmed meat and game are brought down from the mountains, ensuring a rich selection of foods to suit every taste in which rice is prominent.
+The fertile inland plains produce an abundance of fresh fruit and vegetables, seafood is caught daily by the local fishing fleet, and farmed meat and game are brought down from the mountains, ensuring a rich culinary selection to suit every taste – with rice being prominent.